reem-abdelrahman/dental-store/README.md

 # Storefront Backend Project
 This is an online dental store RESTful API.
 This backend will be used for the frontend.
-## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.

-## Required Technologies
+## Used Technologies
-Your application must make use of the following libraries:
 - Postgres for the database
-- Node/Express for the application logic
+- Node/Express
-- dotenv from npm for managing environment variables
+- dotenv
-- db-migrate from npm for migrations
+- db-migrate
-- jsonwebtoken from npm for working with JWTs
+- jsonwebtoken
-- jasmine from npm for testing
+- jasmine

 ## Setting up the database